SeedSigner/seedsigner/.github/pull_request_template.md

 - [ ] Raspberry Pi OS [Manual Build](https://github.com/SeedSigner/seedsigner/blob/dev/docs/manual_installation.md)
 - [ ] [SeedSigner OS](https://github.com/SeedSigner/seedsigner-os) on a Pi0/Pi0W board
 - [ ] Other

+Note: Keep your changes limited in scope; if you uncover other issues or improvements along the way, ideally submit those as a separate PR.
+The more complicated the PR the harder to review, test, and merge.